-Internet Publishing
+Internet and Social Media Publishing

-15. If you publish information on the Internet using the IT Facilities, you are subject to additional regulations.
-In particular, you must comply with the Code of Practice for the Publishing of Information on the LSE World Wide Web Server, available on our web site.
+15. If you publish information on the Internet using the IT Facilities, or if you publish information on an LSE-affiliated online platform including websites, social media, or the Student Hub app using a personal device, you are subject to additional regulations.
+In particular, you must comply with the internet publishing and social media guidelines and best practice toolkits available on our website.
 Any use of cookies on websites that contain personal data should be accompanied by a notice informing users that cookies are being used and giving users the option to disable cookies.